-69. On a date or dates to be proclaimed by the Governor-General after the establishment of the Commonwealth, the following Departments of the public service in each State shall become transferred to the Commonwealth:-
+69. On a date or dates to be proclaimed by the Governor-General after the establishment of the Commonwealth the following departments of the public service in each State shall become transferred to the Commonwealth :-

-Posts, telegraphs, and telephones:

-Naval and military defence:
+Posts, telegraphs, and telephones: Lighthouses, lightships, beacons, and buoys: Naval and military defence: Quarantine.

-Light-houses, light-ships, beacons, and buoys:

-Quarantine.

-But the Departments of customs and of excise in each State shall become transferred to the Commonwealth on its establishment.
+But the departments of customs and of excise in each State shall become transferred to the Commonwealth on its establishment.

-70. In respect of matters which, under this Constitution, pass to the Executive Government of the Commonwealth, all powers and functions which at the establishment of the Commonwealth are vested in the Governor of a colony, or in the Governor of a colony with the advice of his Executive Council, or in any authority of a colony, shall vest in the Governor-General, or in the Governor-General in Council, or in the authority exercising similar powers under the Commonwealth, as the case requires.
+70. In respect of matters which, under this Constitution, pass to the Executive Government of the Commonwealth, all powers and functions which at the establishment of the Commonwealth are vested in the Governor of a Colony, or in the Governor of a Colony with the advice of his Executive Council, or in any authority of a Colony, shall vest in the Governor-General, or in the Governor-General in Council, or in the authority exercising similar powers under the Commonwealth, as the case requires.

-CHAPTER III.

-THE JUDICATURE.
+CHAPTER III.-THE JUDICATURE.

-71. The judicial power of the Commonwealth shall be vested in a Federal Supreme Court, to be called the High Court of Australia, and in such other federal courts as The Parliament creates, and in such other courts as it invests with federal jurisdiction.
-The High Court shall consist of a Chief Justice, and so many other Justices, not less than two, as The Parliament prescribes, by The Parliament:
+71. The judicial power of the Commonwealth shall be vested in a Federal Supreme Court, to be called the High Court of Australia, and in such other federal courts as the Parliament creates, and in such other courts as it invests with federal jurisdiction.
+The High Court shall consist of a Chief Justice, and so many other Justices, not less than two, as the Parliament prescribes.

-72. The Justices of the High Court and of the other courts created
+72. The Justices of the High Court and of the other courts created by the Parliament-

-I. Shall be appointed by the Governor-General in Council:
+(i.)
+Shall be appointed by the Governor-General in Council:

-II.
-Shall not be removed except by the Governor-General in Council, on an Address from both Houses of The Parliament in the same session praying for such removal on the ground of proved misbehaviour or incapacity:

-III.
-Shall receive such remuneration as The Parliament may fix; but the remuneration shall not be diminished during their continuance in office.
+(ii.)
+Shall not be removed except by the Governor-General in Council, on an address from both Houses of the Parliament in the same session, praying for such removal on the ground of proved misbehaviour or incapacity: (iii.)
+Shall receive such remuneration as the Parliament may fix; but the remuneration shall not be diminished during their continuance in office.

-73. The High Court shall have jurisdiction, with such exceptions and subject to such regulations as The Parliament prescribes, to hear and determine appeals from all judgments, decrees, orders, and sentences:
+73. The High Court shall have jurisdiction, with such exceptions and subject to such regulations as the Parliament prescribes, to hear and determine appeals from all judgments, decrees, orders, and sentences-

-I. Of any Justice or Justices exercising the original jurisdiction of the High Court:

-II.
-Of any other federal court, or court exercising federal jurisdiction; or of the Supreme Court of any State, or of any other court of any State from which at the establishment of the Commonwealth an appeal lies to the Queen in Council:

-III.
-Of the Inter-State Commission, but as to questions of law only:
+- (i.)
+Of any Justice or Justices exercising the original jurisdiction of the High Court : - (ii.)
+Of any other federal court, or court exercising federal jurisdiction; or of the Supreme Court of any State, or of any other court of any State from which at the establishment of the Commonwealth an appeal lies to the Queen in Council: - (iii.)
+Of the Interstate Commission, but as to questions of law only: